 A check copy (if applicable)

-A fully executed Indemnity and Hold Harmless (IHH) – Exhibit A (on the second page of the IHH) must include the same Asset descriptions that are entered into the General Ledger (GL)

 Proof of deposit into production bank account of all funds received

-The disposition column on the Asset Log must be updated to indicate that the Asset was “sold”.
+The disposition column on the Asset Inventory Format should be updated to indicate that the Asset was “sold”.

-Donation - The production must obtain and complete a form which describes the Assets being donated and includes the Tax ID number of the company receiving the donated Assets (the “In-Kind Donation Form” or “[IKD]”).
-Donated Assets must be included in the IKD using the same description as on the GL.
-The disposition column on the Asset Log must be updated to indicate that the Asset was “donated”.
+Donation - The disposition column on the Asset Inventory Format should be updated to indicate that the Asset was “donated”.

-Destroy- Any Asset that is purchased and later destroyed, on-camera or otherwise, must be indicated in the disposition column on the Asset Log that the Asset was “destroyed”.
+Destroy- Any Asset that is purchased and later destroyed, on-camera or otherwise, should be indicated in the disposition column on the Asset Inventory Format that the Asset was “destroyed”.

-Storage- All Assets placed in storage must be listed on the Asset Log in the disposition column as “storage” with the storage facility name and location in the notes column.
-Additionally, all Assets must be on the box inventory (see #5 below for box inventory instructions).
+Storage- All Assets placed in storage should be listed on the Asset Log in the disposition column as “storage”.
+Additionally, all Assets and Purchased Items must be on the box inventory (see #5 below for box inventory instructions).
 No approval or acknowledgement is required from Amazon for this disposition.

 PLEASE NOTE: Upon wrap of principle photography, no ATL or crew member’s personal items may be stored at the facility.
 Amazon is not responsible for any personal item that is lost or damaged.

-Stolen- Assets that are classified as stolen (“Stolen Assets”), must be filed in a police report.
-The production must update the disposition column on the Asset Log to indicate that the Asset is “stolen”.
+Stolen- Assets that are classified as stolen (“Stolen Assets”), should be filed in a police report.
+The production should update the disposition column on the Asset Log to indicate that the Asset is “stolen”.

 Missing- Any Asset that was not stolen but cannot be found at wrap (“Missing Asset”).
-The production must update the disposition column on the Asset Log to indicate that the Missing Asset is “missing”.
+The production should update the disposition column on the Asset Log to indicate that the Missing Asset is “missing”.

-Lost and Damaged (L/D)- Any Asset that was purchased to replace a rented item (“L&D’d Asset”).
-In connection with an L&D’d Asset, you must obtain and provide Amazon with a fully executed L&D form.
-The production must update the disposition column on the Asset Log to indicate that the L&D’d Asset was “L/D”.

-Transfer of Possession: Assets may only be provided to Above The Line (ATL) Talent when contractually stipulated or with written pre-approval (via email) from the APE/M. In connection with a TOP Asset disposition, we will need:
+Transfer of Possession: Assets may only be provided to Above The Line (ATL) Talent when contractually stipulated or with written pre-approval (via email) from the APE/M.

-A fully executed IHH

-A fully executed document that lists the TOP Asset(s) (using the same description as on the GL) that are loaned to the individual in perpetuity with the condition that Amazon has the right to recall the TOP Asset for any reason and at any time.

-The disposition column on the Asset Log must be updated to indicate that the TOP Asset was “transferred”.
+The disposition column on the Asset Log should be updated to indicate that the TOP Asset was “transferred”.

-Recycle- Any asset that cannot be reasonably used or disbursed in any other manner, may be recycled (“Recycled Asset”).
-The production must update the disposition column on the Asset Log to indicate that the Recycled Asset was “recycled”.